SmartBear/readyapi4j/modules/groovy-dsl/Assertions.md

 Until you've added assertions to your DSL script, you're not really testing your application.
 You're just checking that it doesn't blow up in your face when you access it.

-## Generally useful assertions
+Assertions are always added in an ```asserting``` section right after the request step.
+See the assertion descriptions below for examples.

+##<a name="http-specific"></a> Standard assertions

+This group of assertions can be applied to anything that returns a response: REST and SOAP requests as well as JDBC (database) requests.

 ### responseContains

 Checks whether the body of the HTTP response contains a string or something matching a regular expression.

-**Arguments:** A string to look for, and optionally parameters that indicate whether the string should be used as a regular expression (```useRegexp```)and whether the search should ignore case (```ignoreCase```).
+**Parameters:** A string to look for, and optionally parameters that indicate whether the string should be used as a regular expression (```useRegexp```)and whether the search should ignore case (```ignoreCase```).